William-King977/Engineering-84/1) Business Skills/README.md

 * **Where do you see yourself in a few years time?**<br />
   I first see myself being a Junior DevOps consultant, progressing to a DevOps consultant, then a Senior DevOps consultant with a large, well-known company and I do see myself putting in the work to get towards that level.

-## DevOps
-* **What is DevOps and the benefits of using it?**<br />
-  DevOps is the practice of combining both the software development and system operations teams to help deliverer products at a faster pace than traditional software development methods.
-This ensures that they work together across the entire application lifecycle.
-The benefits of implementing DevOps is that it encourages increased collaboration between the teams, products are delivered in smaller but more frequent iterations to better adapt to changing requirements, and there will be an increase in the quality of the product due to automated testing throughout.

 ## Agile and Scrum
 * **What is Agile and the benefits of implementing it?**<br />
   Agile is a software development methodology that focuses on iterative development, responding to changing requirements, and delivering working software quickly, while reducing overheads, such as documentation.
 The benefits of Agile is that it can lower project risk as there are risk assessments throughout the project, there is ongoing customer engagement, so that the end product will be exactly what the customer wants, and it can adapt to changing requirements to fit customer needs with minimal effort, regardless of the project's progress.